I introduced this recipe in a blog post, but people tend to look for my recipes in this Recipes section – so I’ve added it here.

 (If used, put powdered milk in another jug or glass.
 Add some of the COLD milk and mix well to dissolve.
 Use a clean handkerchief or piece of muslin to strain into the rest of the milk, otherwise it may get a bit grainy.)

-Pour the milk mixture along with the rest of the milk into the yogurt maker, turn on and cover.
-Leave untouched for 11 hours.
-(It will be yogurt after around 8 hours, but more time makes thicker yogurt).
+Pour the milk mixture along with the rest of the milk into the yogurt maker, stir, turn on and cover.
+Leave untouched for 10-11 hours.
+(It will be yogurt after around 8 hours, but more time makes thicker yogurt, up to a point).
 When done, turn off, and leave for an hour or two.
 Then remove inner container (without jostling) and put in fridge to chill.

 - Use 1/3 or 1/2 of a small pot of live yogurt (2 heaped dessertspoons or 50-70g), and the freshest you can.
 The brand you choose will influence the flavour you get.
 For what it’s worth, Yeo Valley yogurt (which I use when I need a new starter) is live, organic, British, and packaged in recycled and recyclable plastic.
 There are probably others around too, each with its own characteristics.